-In keeping with the coronavirus guidelines, we will continue to operate with smaller groups of volunteers at our office at 1855 West King Street, Cocoa 32926 (located on the Cocoa Hyundai dealership property) to pack weekend food packages.
+We will continue to pack at our office at 1855 West King Street, Cocoa 32926 (located at Cocoa Hyundai).
 MAP

 - Currently, we are taking temperatures of all packing volunteers prior to their shift and require EVERYONE to wear a mask when they enter the building.
 PLEASE BRING YOUR OWN MASK OR FACE COVERING IF YOU HAVE THEM, WE HAVE MINIMAL MASKS AVAILABLE.
 Please try to arrive a few minutes before your shift for check-in.